caseyjholmes/Centipedes/README.md

 # Centipedes
-4HP Manual and CV controlled dual purpose 1-100 Burst Generator and Master Clock Eurorack Module powered by ATMEGA328P
+Dual purpose Manual and CV controlled 1-100 Burst Generator and Master Clock Eurorack Module powered by ATMEGA328P in 4HP